Jump to

 7. Marketing

-The marketing industry is a living, breathing organism with chameleon-like tendencies.
-It’s ever evolving and adaptive.
 As the internet and smartphones became a bigger part of our lives, dozens and dozens of different positions in the marketing field appeared because it changed how we, as consumers, are influenced.

 There are marketing positions for just about every skill set, and many are home opportunities.
-Some of these remote jobs include:

 • SEO (Search Engine Optimization) Analyst